 Film and Media Arts Initiative

-View works by Nam June Paik in the Museum's permanent collection.
+View all artwork by Nam June Paik in the permanent collection of the the Smithsonian American Art Museum.

 Nam June Paik (1932–2006), internationally recognized as the "Father of Video Art," created a large body of work including video sculptures, installations, performances, videotapes and television productions.
 He had a global presence and influence, and his innovative art and visionary ideas continue to inspire a new generation of artists.